rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 (Replace <PATH-TO-THE-RSKJ-JAR> with your path to the JAR file).

-> For Mac users run `pwd` on current working directory on bash, to locate the full path.
+> For Linux and Mac users run `pwd` on current working directory on bash, to locate the full path.

 I am using a Windows OS and I saved the file at `C:\RSK\node`,